Long Range Graph Benchmark: Experiments and Discussion

 \subsection{Results and Analysis}

 The baseline results for \pascal and \coco benchmarks are reported in Table \ref{tab:experiments_superpixels}, for \pepfunc and \pepstruct in Table \ref{tab:experiments_peptides}, and for \pcqmcontact in Table \ref{tab:experiments_pcqmcontact}.
-Our aim is to address the following main questions through the analysis of these results: \begin{enumerate}[label=(\roman*), leftmargin=2.5em] \item Do we observe a visible separation in learning and generalization when models equipped with LRI dependencies are evaluated against local MP-GNNs on the proposed benchmark? \item Does the use of positional encodings, contributing critical structural information, improve MP-GNN performance on the proposed datasets? \item What are the challenges and future discoveries that can be facilitated by the new benchmarks? \end{enumerate}
+We also provide additional baseline results for all MP-GNNs with fewer layers ($L=2$) in Appendix \ref{app:2layer-mpnns}.
+Our aim is to address the following main questions through the analysis of these results: \begin{enumerate}[label=(\roman*), leftmargin=2.5em] \item Is a local feature aggregation, modeled using MP-GNNs with fewer layers, enough for the proposed tasks in LRGB? \item Do we observe a visible separation in learning and generalization of models with enhanced capability to capture LRIs when compared against local MP-GNNs on the proposed benchmark? \item Does the use of positional encodings, that contribute critical structural information, improve MP-GNN performance on the proposed datasets? \item What are the challenges and future discoveries that can be facilitated by the new benchmarks? \end{enumerate}

 \textbf{Simple instances of local MP-GNNs perform poorly on the proposed LRGB datasets.} As shown by the results in Tables \ref{tab:experiments_superpixels}, \ref{tab:experiments_peptides} and \ref{tab:experiments_pcqmcontact}, GCN and GINE, which depend on local feature aggregation from node neighborhoods using simple aggregation functions, perform poorly on all datasets except \pepfunc.
 This is consistent with the empirical findings in \cite{alon2020bottleneck} where GCN and GIN suffer from over-squashing to a greater extent than GAT, an attention based MP-GNN \cite{velikovic2017gat}.